pretix/pretix-docs/docs/topics/e-mail.md

 Clicking the :btn-icon:fa3-tv: Preview: tab gives you a preview of the content with placeholders replaced by examples.
 If you have used a placeholder that is not available for that particular mail, then an error notification is displayed saying "Invalid placeholder: {placeholder}".

+The "Free order" email is sent if a customer places an order exclusively containing free products.
+The "Placed order" email is sent if a customer places an order with a total higher than zero.
+The "Paid order" email is sent after the payment for an order has been registered.
+Depending on the payment method, this can be right after the "Placed order" email.

+### Manually sending out emails